petoor/unforeseen-client/SETUP_JETSON.md

 ### 2)  Get the Jetson to boot USB (Portable SSD/HDD).
 This is done in order to have the machine being stable.
 An SD card / USB Flash drive have a limited lifespan due to **write/erase cycles**, this means we can not write logs and continuous data.
 However there is no such limitation on SSD/HDD drives.
-To boot from USB see : https://www.youtube.com/watch?v=53rRMr1IpWs
+To boot from USB see : [Boot from USB - youtube](https://www.youtube.com/watch?v=53rRMr1IpWs)

 Note: You need to boot to the SD card for the first boot before you can boot to USB.

 ---